 The Environmental Assessment Act (the Act) requires the proponent of a development to conduct an Environmental Impact Assessment (EIA) and to submit an Environmental Impact Statement (EIS) for review and approval by the Minister of Environment.
-When the Minister grants approval, the proponent may proceed with obtaining all other required regulatory permits or licenses.
+When the Minister grants approval, the proponent may proceed with obtaining all other required regulatory permits or licences.
 Proponents are required to comply with the terms and conditions of an approval as outlined in the Act.

 Please contact the Ministry of Environment if you have any questions or need further guidance in understanding the EA process in Saskatchewan.